Sheffield Arena: Other events

 Since 2007, it has played host to the Premier League Darts.

 Every year students from both Sheffield Hallam and The University of Sheffield assemble to watch the final game of their varsity play out as both universities ice hockey teams play and the stadium fills to capacity.

 Management

 ASM Global has taken over the operation of Utilita Arena Sheffield and Sheffield City Hall, starting in January 2025.
 This marks a new chapter for both venues, with ASM Global aiming to reimagine the Utilita Arena as a world-class touring destination.

 Transport

 Road

 The arena is easily accessible by road with the nearest motorway junctions being Junction 34 of the M1 if approaching from the North and Junction 33 of the M1 if approaching from the South.
 The arena has parking for around 1,200 cars which is often available to pre-book in advance at a discounted rate.

 Tram

-The arena is accessible via the South Yorkshire Supertram with the primary stop, Arena / Olympic Legacy Park, being served by both the Yellow Route and Tram Train.
-The Valley Centertainment entertainment complex nearby provides a secondary stop for the arena, Valley Centertainment, which is also served by the Yellow Route and Tram Train.
-This stop has Park & Ride facilities.
+The arena is accessible via the South Yorkshire Supertram with the primary stop, Arena / Olympic Legacy Park, being served by both the Yellow route and the Tram-train.
+The Valley Centertainment entertainment complex nearby provides a secondary stop for the arena; this stop has Park & Ride facilities.